Vatosoa285/TP_ML/README.md

     % of non-recidivist prisoners correctly predicted non-recidivist our model : 70.21943573667711 %

 We can see that our model has an accuracy of 67.10% which is pretty average.
 Based on the two last percentages (true recidivists and true non-recidivists) our model is not fair because it predicts with lower accuracy the recidivists (65.33%) compared to the non-ones(70.21%)
---> A possibility is to reaching a more fair model is to increase gradually the value of test_size beetween 0.16 to 0.25 for example according to the figure in [entry 29].
+--> A possibility is to reaching a more fair model is to increase gradually the value of test_size beetween 0.16 to 0.25 for example according to the accuracy according to test size figure.

 # Lab2 : Perceptron